LMIC Postdoctoral fellows

-You are eligible to apply if you have completed your basic science courses and one year of clinical training before you begin the fellowship.
+You are eligible to apply if you are a professional student at one of the 10 UC campuses and have completed your basic science courses and one year of clinical training before you begin the fellowship.

 US postdoctoral applicants do not necessarily need to be affiliated with a UC campus prior to applying, but must establish a UC mentor who is willing to appoint the fellow in his/her department if accepted into the fellowship.
-International postdoctoral applicants must be affiliated with one of GloCal's 20 international sites.
+LMIC postdoctoral applicants must be affiliated with one of GloCal's 21 LMIC sites.

 Eligible fellows must:

-- OR if they are international postdocs, must be citizens from one of the 17 low- and middle-income countries (LMICs) in the GloCal Health Fellowship Program.
+- OR if they are LMIC postdocs, must be citizens from one of the 17 low- and middle-income countries (LMICs) in the GloCal Health Fellowship Program.
 LMIC Postdoc fellows from LMICs must carry out their fellowships in their home countries.

 - Have demonstrated interest in, and statement of commitment to, a career in global health research.

 - One of the four UC GloCal Consortium campuses (UC Davis, UCLA, UC San Diego, and UCSF) - required with application.